Park Rules and Regulations

 No person shall set off any fireworks or other explosive substance in and upon Park grounds or other public lands except by specific written permission granted by the Director.

 3.3 Bows and arrows.

 No person shall release an arrow from a bow, crossbow or long bow within the Park other than in areas designated by the Director as Archery Ranges, provided, however, that the within regulation shall not be applicable to persons using Park lands for hunting purposes when said persons have fully and completely complied with all of the requirements established for hunting on Park lands.

 3.4 Carrying dangerous weapons.

-Except as set forth in ORC 9.68 and 2923.12 et seq and the open carry provision, no person, except Park Rangers, Law Enforcement Officers of the Board, or other Law Enforcement Officers shall have or carry any firearm, switchblade, hunting knife, dagger, metal knuckles, slingshot, or other dangerous weapons concealed or about his person while in the Park, provided, however, that the within regulation shall not be applicable to persons using Park lands for hunting purposes when said persons have fully and completely complied with all of the requirements established for hunting on Park lands.
+Except as set forth in ORC 9.68 and 2923.12 et seq and the open carry provision, no person, except Park Rangers, Law Enforcement Officers of the Board, or other Law Enforcement Officers shall have or carry any switchblade, hunting knife, dagger, metal knuckles, slingshot, or other dangerous weapons concealed or about his person while in the Park, provided, however, that the within regulation shall not be applicable to persons using Park lands for hunting purposes when said persons have fully and completely complied with all of the requirements established for hunting on Park lands.

 4.1 Indecency and exposure.

 (a) No person shall recklessly do any of the following within the Park, under circumstances in which his or her conduct is likely to be viewed by and affront others; not members of his or her household:

 (1) Expose his or her private parts, or engage in masturbation;